onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Humanity needs hard self-actualizing labor, not more comfort.
 The powers that be are effectively selling a vision of lifetime peace and comfort backed by whatever means necessary.
 The only way out of this mess is to sell a vision that is even better, cooler, more fun, and more exciting despite requiring hard labor.
 No other way out."  - [Marko Jukic](https://x.com/mmjukic/status/2016463684034273535)

+> "The ultimate problem is a total vacuum of visions of the future with a positive role for human labor...
+Our terminal metric must be production not consumption... the developed world gave up on the flame of Prometheus in favor of comfortable onanism.
+God punishes accordingly."  - [Marko Jukic](https://x.com/mmjukic/status/2016448409406718185)

+> "I don't like that... social media platforms fail to incentivize the movement beyond a transient stream of reductive takes, toward actual epistemic development and the kind of action that generates, rather than feeds upon, our civilization's adaptive capacity...
+I see little evidence of it providing infrastructure capable of mapping "takes" onto a broader shared epistemology, let alone using that shared epistemology to guide coordinated offline actions." - [Matthew Pirkowski](https://x.com/MattPirkowski/status/2015886923265720408)

+> "You can just rank things." - [Samo Burja](https://x.com/SamoBurja/status/2017751435597996313)

 alignment requires theory of mind - by emmet shear from #47 ep of win win podcast - and the better and more unambiguously and concretely we express our collective goals and requirements with skin in the game in a contractual way where defection has a real cost - the better